- tree nut production

 Dr David Walton has extensive experience in horticulture in both a practical and academic sense.
 Practical experience comes from a career in horticulture before enrolling at university.
 Subsequently he completed a PhD based on postharvest issues of macadamia nuts.
 David also has a keen interest in sustainable agriculture, environmental management and native vegetation.

-Postdoctoral research has involved assessing the potential of Eucalyptus argophloia (Chinchilla White Gum) for hardwood forestry in low rainfall areas; adapting and refining techniques for postharvest processing of the tropical nut Canarium indicum to benefit farmers in the South Pacific (Papua New Guinea, Vanuatu and the Solomon Islands); and investigating the cause of brown centres in macadamia kernels.
-Present research involves the development of Canarium nut and tamarind industries in Melanesia and the use of biochar for improvement of soil fertility, microbial activity, productivity and long-term carbon sequestration.
+Postdoctoral research has involved the ecology and breeding system of Eucalyptus argophloia (Chinchilla White Gum); adapting and refining techniques for postharvest processing of the tropical nut Canarium indicum to benefit farmers in the South Pacific (Papua New Guinea, Vanuatu and the Solomons); and investigating the cause of brown centres in macadamia kernels.
+Present research involves the development of a Canarium nut industry in the South Pacific One of Dr Walton’s main tasks now is to convert team research in to peer-reviewed scientific papers.